TheRambotnic/doomlauncher-mod-pack/README.md

 **6.** If you want to create a separate tab for each of your mods/WADs, click the hamburger menu in the top left and then on `Manage Tags > Add`, type the name you want and hit "OK".
 (Make sure that "Show Tab" is set to "Yes")

 **7.** Right click the mod/WAD you want, click `Edit > Tags > Select...` and choose the newly created tag.
 It'll now show up in a separate tab in Doom Launcher.

+## Important information about the database
+The provided `DoomLauncher.sqlite` database file contains all of my own personal profiles and settings and is intended to be used ONLY ONCE as a template for your first time setting up Doom Launcher.
+If you choose to replace this file with an updated version from the most recent push, **YOU WILL LOSE ALL SETTINGS AND PROFILES THAT YOU'VE CREATED YOURSELF!**.

+Although Doom Launcher creates occasional backups of the database, I recommend creating your own backup ***just in case*** something goes wrong with your files.

 ## Mods and Megawads
 Below is a list of mods that I enjoy: